The Zoo Is Open

 Although it seems like it should be a “tail” that a mammal weighing in at more than 3,000 pounds squeaks, it is definitely true.
 Rhino herds use a variety of vocalizations to communicate with each other — or to communicate that an unknown individual is near, from grunting and snorting to heavy breathing and trumpeting.
 And, yes, even squeaking!
-With two mother-daughter pairs in the Zoo rhino barn this spring, the vocalization was at a near constant said keeper Alisa Sandor.
-Calves Lulu and Nia would snort, snuff and squeak to let their moms know they were ready to nurse or rest.
-Moms Inga and Kibi would return the favor, snorting or huffing in response to their own movements or the presence of male Forrest.
+When mother and calf are in the Zoo rhino barn, the vocalization is at a near constant says keeper Alisa Sandor.
+Calves will snort, snuff and squeak to let their mom know they are ready to nurse or rest.
+Moms will return the favor, snorting or huffing in response to their own movements or the presence of male Forrest.
 “Even our male Forrest lets out a tiny squeak when he’s looking for attention from the girls,” said Sandor.
-As the calves get older, they are spending time together and all four girls can often be found outside.
-Be sure to visit this summer at African Savanna.